jgomez720/jgomez720/README.md

-# Hi, I'm Josh Gomez!
+My name is Josh Gomez.

 ## About Me
 I'm a multi-disciplinary engineer passionate about pushing the boundaries of technology.
 My expertise spans across: